 In collaboration with Marius Heier

-Custom PCB designed for the DualShock 4 controller to run at real 8,000 Hz.
+Custom PCBs designed for PS5 & PS4 controllers to run at real 8,000 Hz.

 Inputs register up to 8× faster than standard controllers — sharper aim, quicker reactions, and more consistent hits.